sanjidul-haque/Single-Page-CV/README.md

 Process>

-Open The Html Page In A Browser.
+Open The Html Page On A Browser.
 Thats It!